India's July oilseed futures rise tracking foreign cues

-NEW DELHI, June 14 India's July soyoil futures rose on Wednesday, tracking soyoil on the Chicago Board of Trade (CBOT) and China's Dalian Commodity Exchange.
+NEW DELHI, June 14 (Reuters) - India's July soyoil futures rose on Wednesday, tracking soyoil on the Chicago Board of Trade (CBOT) and China's Dalian Commodity Exchange.

 Soybean oil on CBOT rose 0.1 percent, while the September soybean oil contract on the Dalian Commodity Exchange rose 0.6 percent.